-Videvo is a stock-footage video-clip service which provides high-quality clips, in both full HD and 4K, for royalty-free use in video productions.
-A high proportion of the clips are free, but a subscription is required to access the premium clips.
-The quality of the clips is very high, and the interface through which you access the clips is very well-designed and clean.
+Videvo is a stock-footage video-clip service that provides high-quality clips, both free and paid, and in Full HD and 4K, for royalty-free use in video productions.
+A high proportion of the clips are free, but a simple subscription is required to access the premium clips.
+The quality of the clips is very high, and the interface, through which you access the clips, is very well-designed and clean.

 Adding Creative Spice

-In professional filmmaking, stock footage saves time and money.
-Do you think those established shots of Paris were shot specially for the movie?
+In pro filmmaking, stock footage saves time and, most importantly, money.
+Do you think those establishing shots of Paris were shot specially for the movie?
 Nope.
-Unless the budget is huge, they just shot the “Parisian” office in a studio in Burbank and paid a bundle for a quality stock shot of a Parisian street.
+Unless the budget is huge, they just shot the interiors in a studio in Burbank and paid a bundle for a quality stock shot of a Parisian street as the establishing shot.

-But they also have a higher tier of clips, those which are available only to subscribers, and these tend to be the higher-quality clips, or presumably the clips that the creators wished to get paid for.
+But they also have a higher tier of clips, those which are available only to subscribers, and these tend to be the higher-quality clips and, presumably, the clips that are not royalty free, as they cost a lot to make.

-Some of the bigger premium sites have many more clips.
-But as downsides go, that’s not a terrible one, as it will take you a LONG time to run out of clips, and the site is adding new clips and creators all the time.
+It’s possible that some of the bigger premium stock sites have many more clips.
+But as downsides go, that’s not a terrible one, as it will take you a LONG time to run out of clips on Videvo, and the site is adding new clips and creators all the time.
 It will only get better.

 Our latest tutorials delivered straight to your inbox